How to submit

 Changes to the notice text which require your attention will be highlighted in the proof for approval or amendment.
 Please note that the Gazette team may apply house style to notices for consistency and these are not highlighted.

 If you wish to make further changes, describe or paste them in the comment box above the notice proof and the team will take them in as soon as possible.
-If the team has any questions, they will add a comment and you will receive an alert email; please answer all queries in the Portal’s comments section.
+If the team has any questions, they will contact you through the Portal and you will receive an alert email; please answer all queries in the Portal’s comments section.
 You can log in to view comments at any time.

 Cancelling or Holding Notices

 You can cancel or put your notice on hold at any time via the Portal.
-Please note there is a cancellation fee which applies to all notices once the team has begun working on them.
+Please note there is a cancellation fee which applies to all notices once processing has begun.

-If you may need to publish the notice at a later date, you can put it on hold: There is no fee for holding notices and they will be kept for six months, then cancelled.
+If you may need to publish the notice at a later date, you can put it on hold: There is no fee for holding notices and they will be kept for six months, then cancelled if not published.

 When you are ready to take your notice off hold, you can schedule a new publication date or it will be published shortly after confirmation.